 You call call a real human registrar at 303.778.6990.
 Or try online registration.
 There is a new waiting list function, which I recommend, as there are often last minute cancellations.

 Denver Public Library Workshops

 Library workshops are drop-in style, kept very simple because I get a lot of kids-I encourage family participation, as the kids really do well when Mom or Dad is there.
 Again, this is a good sampler event, especially if you are curious about non-toxic water-based inks, which we use.
 They are free and open to the public.
 They’re being scheduled now for various dates in the Fall.
 They take place at DPL branches that participate in the Plaza program.
-I’ve got two I can confirm (below).
-No typo, they’re both at Hampden.
-Check back here for more Fall dates .
+I’ve now added all of the Fall dates .